maxpou/maxpou.fr/content/posts/2017-08-22-js-exercises-explained/index.md

 **Answer**

 Here the problem is the following: `{ name: 'amy' } != { name: 'amy' }`.
-When comparing two object with equality or strict equality, JavaScript gonna compare the related internal references.
+When comparing two objects with equality or strict equality, JavaScript gonna compare the related internal references.
 Here, these two objects have the same properties and the same value.
 But in memory, this is 2 different objects.

 A solution here could be: